ZeroJuka/AI_Model_Comparison/README.md

 - Keep changes minimal and focused.
 - Follow the existing style; prefer clear names over comments.
 - Don’t commit datasets or training artifacts; `.gitignore` is set accordingly.

-## License
-- Not specified.
-Add one if you plan to share/distribute.